BeccaK8/health-api/README.md

 ### CRUD for Health API's Models

-When using these models in Create and Update, I will need separate routes for each model as they have different fields.
+When using these models in Create and Update, I can just use one route for both models as long as the `type` discriminator key is passed and set to the appropriate fitness plan type.

 I should be able to have one Delete route as I'm just deleting by ID, but I'll use Postman to test that theory out.
 Worse case, I create two routes.